-For the year ended December 31, 2014, Cisco accounted for 87% of our revenue (including the additional revenue from our audit of Cisco - see Note L to our financial statements included in this Annual Report).
+For the year ended December 31, 2015, Cisco accounted for 51% of our revenue and Microsoft Corporation accounted for 28% of our revenue.
 It is anticipated that one or a few of our licensees will continue to constitute a significant portion of our revenue for the foreseeable future.